 Where do our words come from?
 9 Old-Fashioned Tech Terms You Still Use Today.
 You probably don't remember the last time you actually "dialed" a phone number, but you might remember the last time you said you did.
 Old terminology dies hard.
 Though technology changes swiftly from day to day, there are still old-fashioned terms we cling to, using them frequently even though they no longer have a relevant meaning.

 BUT WHY?
 Well, no one knows for sure.
 But what we do know is that changes rarely happen overnight.
 People do not wake up one morning and decide to use the word ‘beef’ instead of ‘ox meat’ (but they might wake up and coin a new word!).
 Generally, language changes are gradual, particularly changes in the phonological (sound) and syntactic (grammar) systems.
+Of course, certain changes may occur instantaneously for any one speaker.
 You Heard ’Em Here First: A Forecast of New Words in 2015.

 “You can never predict the future with language,” the British linguist David Crystal has said.
 He’s probably right, but let’s try anyway.
 For starters, we can look at a few quixotic attempts to popularize new words and see where they might have gone awry.
 One coinage is intended to solve the age-old confusion about whether “next weekend” refers to this coming weekend or the following one.
 11 Words Which Are Older Than You Think.
-English rude word enters German language.
-2 July 2013Last updated at 07:00 ET Mrs Merkel used the term at a public meeting Germany's standard dictionary has included a vulgar English term, used by Chancellor Angela Merkel among others, as an acceptable German word.
+Shakespeare wasn’t above them, why should you be?

+The word, which is used in German to denote a public outcry, seems to have caught on during the eurozone crisis.
+German language experts voted it "Anglicism of the year" in 2012.
+Franglais row: Is the English language conquering France?
+The French parliament is debating a new road map for French universities, which includes the proposal of allowing courses to be taught in English.
 For some, this amounts to a betrayal of the national language and, more specifically, of a particular way at looking at the world - for others it's just accepting the inevitable.
 It all started with a faux-pas - to use a French phrase commonly borrowed by English-speakers.
 On 20 March, when French higher education minister Genevieve Fioraso unveiled the proposed road map, she mentioned that there were only 3,000 Indian students in France.
 In order to attract more foreign students, she added, French universities would have to start offering courses taught in English.

 Manx: Bringing a language back from the dead.
 First Known Use Of OMG In Letter To Winston Churchill (PHOTO) Catfish: How Manti Te’o’s imaginary romance got its name - Ideas.
 Amazeballs to Zing: new words added to Collins online dictionary.
 British children 'turn to American English' 29 May 2012Last updated at 09:24 ET.
 Wayne Rooney's baby Klay and the trend for K-names.
 21 May 2013Last updated at 23:37 ET By Vanessa Barford BBC News Magazine Klay, Wayne, Kai and Coleen Rooney.
 Britishisms and the Britishisation of American English.
 26 September 2012Last updated at 19:50 ET By Cordelia Hebblethwaite BBC News, Washington DC.
 Are 'geek' and 'nerd' now positive terms?
 15 November 2012Last updated at 20:07 ET By Kathryn Westcott BBC News Magazine.

 The trench talk that is now entrenched in the English language.
 Trench Talk: Words of the First World War: Amazon.co.uk: Peter Doyle, Julian Walker.
 New York, a graveyard for languages.
 10 Words That Started Out as Errors.
 Why do pigs oink in English, boo boo in Japanese, and nöff-nöff in Swedish?
 Why do we have silent letters in the English language? - Features - Books.
 Grant Barrett: Top buzzwords and phrases of 2014.